What is Shirakawa-go? A village where Japanese tradition lives on

 Q1.
 When is the winter light-up event held?

 A1.
-It is held annually from January to February.
-Check the official website for dates.
+It is held every year from January to February.
+Please check the official website for exact dates.

 Q2.
 Is English spoken?

 A2.
-Some tourist information centers and accommodations offer English support.
-English brochures are also available.
+Some tourist information centers and accommodations can assist in English.
+English pamphlets are also available.

 A3.
-Shirakawa-go is a compact village, allowing you to enjoy it within a half to a full day.
-However, staying overnight to experience the quiet evening atmosphere is also recommended.
+Because Shirakawa-go is a compact village, half a day to a full day is enough to enjoy it.
+However, staying overnight to experience the quiet atmosphere at night is also recommended.

-Its stunning scenery and warm people will leave unforgettable memories for visitors.
+Its beautiful scenery and warm people will leave visitors with unforgettable memories.

 Be sure to visit this special village!